AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 which is exactly the squared error, modulo some constant we don't care about.
 And getting the average by dividing by the number of data points will get us the mean squared error, MSE.
 This should also illustrate that if you don't think it's reasonable to assume your data were randomly sampled from a gaussian distribution, then you should also not think it's reasonable to use the squared error without a similar derivation.

 Okay, so, what's the justification for squaring `K`?
 Let's think about this, what are the probabilities in our likelihood?
 Well, they'll be the algorithmic probabilities; the probability that a random program will output the datapoint when given our model's prediction as an input.
-The coding theorem says exactly that (within an additive constant) the Kolmogorov complexity of a program is the negative logarithm of the algorithmic probability, meaning the appropriate negative log-likelihood is exactly the sum of Ks.
+The coding theorem says exactly that (within an additive constant) the Kolmogorov complexity of a program is the negative logarithm of the algorithmic probability, meaning the appropriate negative log-likelihood is exactly the sum of `K`s.

 But, wait, I was looking for justification for squaring `K`.
 That's what the paper does.
 Does it say why?

 > [...] in order to remain congruent with the most widely used cost functions, we will, for the purpose of illustration, use the sum of the squared algorithmic differences.

 Oh, so there is no reason.
-To be clear, there is a clearly right thing to do here; use the sum of Ks, not squared Ks.
+To be clear, there is a clearly right thing to do here; use the sum of `K`s, not squared `K`s.
 We may also want to divide by our number of data points to get the mean `K` error rather than just the total error.
 I don't think the author's thought very hard about what the loss should be.
 For much of the paper this odd, clearly wrong loss function will be used.

 The paper goes on to talk about categorical loss.
 The obvious thing, to me, is to do basically the same thing, and that's what the paper recommends.
 Assume our model is outputting some object which is being used to predict the class.
 In classical ML, this would be like the class probabilities before assigning a class.
 The loss will be `K(Y|M(X))`, where `Y` is the actual class and `X` is our input data.
 This signifies how much information is in the real class but not in the prediction of our model.
 If we were using our model for prediction, then the class `C` which minimizes `K(C|M(X))` would be our prediction.